facebook/opaque-ke/README.md

 #### Acknowledgments

-Special thanks go to Hugo Krawczyk for helping to clarify discrepancies and making suggestions for improving this implementation.
+Special thanks go to Hugo Krawczyk and Chris Wood for helping to clarify discrepancies and making suggestions for improving this implementation.